Azure/missionlz/src/bicep/add-ons/README.md

 Name   | Description
 ------ | -----------
+[Azure Virtual Desktop](./azure-virtual-desktop/README.md) | Allows for the deployment of Zero Trust, SCCA compliant stamps of Azure Virtual Desktop.
+[ESRI Accelerator](../../../docs/esri.md) | Allows for the deployment of both ArcGIS Pro on Azure Virtual Desktop & ESRI Enterprise.
+[Tier3](./tier3/README.md) | Deploys a spoke network peered to the hub in preparation for the deployment of a workload.
+[Zero Trust Imaging](./imaging/README.md) | Enables users to create customizable, zero trust images.

 <!--[AKS](./aks) | Deploys an AKS cluster.
 [App Service Plan](./app-service-plan) | Deploys an App Service Plan (AKA: Web Server Cluster) to support simple web accessible linux docker containers with optional dynamic auto scaling.
 [Automation Account](./automation-account) | Deploys an Azure Automation account that can be used to execute runbooks.